Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Friendly, playful, loyal, energetic

 The Labradoodle is another well-known Poodle mix.
 Like the Goldendoodle, they are very friendly and affectionate dogs that are sure to win your family over.
 They are slightly smaller than the Goldendoodle, making them a more manageable alternative for those who may not have a lot of space.
-Still, an apartment setting is probably not the most ideal living situation for a Labradoodle due to their energetic nature and high exercise needs.
-If you don’t provide your Labradoodle with the exercise and mental stimulation it requires, it can become restless and even destructive.

 5. Maltipoo (Maltese x Poodle)